Gagan1111/Contact-management_System/README.md

 I have used "Server-less database" for user to perform CRUD operation locally.

 ### Libray used in Python:
--Sqlite3 : To handle databse
+- Sqlite3 : To handle databse
--Prettytable : To show data in tabular format.
+- Prettytable : To show data in tabular format.